10-Seconds on the Ooni Fyra 12

 Watch the video below for a quick run-down of the optional accessories you can use with the Fyra.

-We haven’t had any issues with the replacement part yet.
-It seems to be working just fine and I’m not sure what caused the original failure.
+After more than a year of very regular use, we haven’t had any issues with the replacement part yet.
+It’s working just fine and I’m not sure what caused the original failure.

 Cleaning the Ooni Fyra 12